lemcintosh/pyquaza/README.md

 </h1><br>

 **What is PyQuaza?**

 PyQuaza is a forecasting resource for amateur astronomers to optimize their stargazing experiences.

 **GUI Usage**

+PyQuaza is intended to be utilized through a provided GUI, pqGUI.py.
 Users input their latitude & longitude and choose between two forecasting options.
 The first allows the user to select a specific body of interest from a drop-down menu and generate the optimal viewing time* for that body over a 7-day timeframe.
 The second option looks through all available bodies on the drop-down menu, selects the best choice to view within a 7-day time frame, and then outputs the best viewing time similarly to the first option.

 Both forecasting functionalities utilize a cost function to determine the optimal viewing time, based on the body distance from the earth and weather forecast for percent cloud coverage.

 *Note: When selecting a specific celestial body to view, it is possible that the body will not be visible within the 7-day timeframe.
 In that case, the GUI will output a message indicating that the body will not be visible.

 **Module Overview**

 PyQuaza consists of 4 main modules: pqFrame, pqBodyForecast, pqWeeklyForecast, pqGUI:
 - pqFrame: Pulls data for celestial body locations in the solar system and transforms those to a earth-based reference frame
 - pqBodyForecast: Evaluates weather conditions and celestial body locations over a 7-day time frame; this data is used in a cost function to output the optimal celestial body viewing time